intershop/intershop-pwa/docs/concepts/project-structure.md

 As a developer who develops **new functionalities** for the PWA, you also have to deal with the following modules:

 - `src/app/core/X.module` - configuration for the main application organized in various modules
-- `src/app/utils/<util>.module` - utility modules like a CMS which supplies shared components and uses _shared.module_
 - `src/app/shared/<name>/<name>.module` - utility modules which aggregate functionality exported with _shared.module_
 - `src/app/core/store/**/<name>-store.module` - ngrx specific modules which should only be extended when adding B2C functionality.
 Current stores should not be extended, it is better to add additional store modules for custom functionalities.